 In this article, Amy Rothenberg, ND and Michelle Simon, PhD, ND review what is known about Long-haul COVID and why naturopathic medicine is ideal for addressing post-viral complications.
 To Illustrate, they offer a patient case study as an example of what to expect if you were to see a naturopathic physician.
 Please note, the following information is for educational purposes only and is not intended to treat or cure any viral infection, syndrome or disease.
+Please see the updated resources at the bottom of this article.

 According to published reports and patient surveys involving upwards of 50,000 patients, 50% to 80% of those who have had COVID-19 continue to have symptoms three months after the acute ailment,regardless of the severity of the initial infection and well after blood tests show no virus in the system.
 For others, a wide range of symptoms across physical, cognitive, and emotional landscapes last even longer.
 Based on the ongoing prevalence of COVID-19 infection,we may well see a multitude of patients suffering from post-COVID-19 symptoms, called Long-Haul COVID-19 of Long COVID, for decades to come.